kristen-lee-120/wokingwithdata/README.md

   height="600"
   frameborder="0"
 ></iframe>
+Looking at this graph, we see a lot of cooking times are centered around 20-40 minutes, and that the distribution has a right skew.

+We then looked at the distribution of average ratings:
 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/uni-box.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+`avg_ratings` sees a hard left skew.
+Most of the average ratings are concentrated at 5, with this being the max, Q3, and the median.
+The lowest average rating a recipe received is 1.

 ### Bivariate Analysis
 For our bivariate analysis, we chose to make a scatterplot for `avg_rating` on `minutes` and then added an OLS line estimator on top.
-The plotly graph appears to have no visible trends as the OLS line seems to have no significant slope in either direction.
-This may imply that  there may be no relationship between these two columns.
+The plotly graph below appears to have no visible trends as the OLS line seems to have a very slight negative slope.
+This may imply that a higher average rating weakly correlates with a slightly shorter cooktime.
 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/bivariate-minutes-avg-rating.html"
   width="800"